 These examples demonstrate a stark difference between the powerful Murdoch of the past and the more impotent version of the present.
 This is not the same Murdoch who once declared that he had tried to shape the Bush administration’s policy on Iraq.
 It is not the same Murdoch who called off his journalists in France at the request of his business partner Prince al-Walid bin Talal of Saudi Arabia (the largest shareholder of News Corp outside of the Murdoch family).

 The frequency with which Fox News contradicts Murdoch is astonishing for an enterprise whose editorial personality has been so closely associated with that of its leader.
 It no longer appears that the Fox bias leans so strictly toward Murdoch.
 However, it does lean stridently towards Murdoch’s lieutenant, Roger Ailes, the CEO of Fox News.
-Ailes, a former Republican media consultant, has succeed in turning Fox into the biggest source of revenue for Murdoch’s News Corp.
+Ailes, a former Republican media consultant, has succeeded in turning Fox into the biggest source of revenue for Murdoch’s News Corp.
 He has also succeeded in turning Fox into a reflection of his own politics.
 The GOP candidates who brushed off Murdoch all paraded into Ailes’ office to get his blessing.
 And while Murdoch seemed to have little influence over the slate of candidates, it was Ailes who openly courted figures like Gen. David Petraeus and Gov. Chris Christie.